adospinoiu/MERN_TikTok_Clone/README (GitHub Created Blank).md

 #10 On MongoDB website ... create new project, create cluster (free option) ...
 Give Project Name, however Cluster Name (can be left as default Cluster0)

 #11 Make sure to add (to the back-end package.json file) the line of "type": "module".
 This will give the ability to use ES6 (i.e. import) otherwise, on the back-end would have to use 'const' and 'require'

+#12 Install nodemon on the back-end to help with the development